Kong/docs.konghq.com/app/_hub/imperva/imp-appsec-connector/_index.md

       encrypted: true
       value_in_examples: 10.0.0.1
       description: |
-        Destination address of the API security receiver (sometimes called a log consumer).
+        Destination address of the API security receiver.
         This can be an IP address or domain name, for example `logconsumer.myapisec.mydomain`.
+    - name: destination_port
+      required: no
+      default: 8080
+      datatype: number
+      encrypted: false
+      description: |
+        Destination port of the API security receiver.
+        Accepts one of the following values: `8080`, `80`, `8443` or `443`.
     - name: connection_type
       required: no
       default: tcp